vana-com/personal-server/README.md

 ![silly-tavern-local-api-model.png](docs/images/silly-tavern-local-api-model.png)
 We pass an extra parameter, `instruct_mode`, for text-generation-webui.
 ![silly-tavern-local-api.png](docs/images/silly-tavern-local-api.png)

-> Note: some OpenAI-compatible APIs may not properly handle SillyTavern's use of multiple system messages and non-alternating user/assistant messages (like [text-generation-webui](https://github.com/oobabooga/text-generation-webui)).
+> **Note**: some OpenAI-compatible APIs may not properly handle SillyTavern's use of multiple system messages and non-alternating user/assistant messages (like [text-generation-webui](https://github.com/oobabooga/text-generation-webui)).
 A text-generation-webui workaround is described [here](https://github.com/SillyTavern/SillyTavern/issues/1722#issuecomment-1902619716).

+## Scripts

+The `scripts` directory contains a variety of scripts for setting up Selfie.
+Here's a brief overview of each script:

+### build-ui.sh

+To build the UI, run `./scripts/build-ui.sh`.

+### llama-cpp-python-cublas.sh

+To install llama.cpp with hardware acceleration for better performance, run `./scripts/llama-cpp-python-cublas.sh`.

+Alternatively, you can build `llama-cpp-python` manually with the flags of your choice by following [the instructions](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation).

 ## Experimental Features